balena-io-modules/balena-preload/README.md

 ### Flasher Images Unsupported

-Currently flasher-type images are unsupported.
+Currently flasher-type images – OS images that write the OS to internal storage devices (like an eMMC) on first boot – are currently unsupported.
 For details see [issue #37](https://github.com/resin-io/resin-preload-image-script/issues/37).

 ### Version Compatibility